2020 Karachi floods: Deterioration of Drainage Channels

-The damage of drains in Karachi, called nalas (such as Gujjar Nala) has been severe in recent years.
-Residents buy solid waste and compact it along nalas to protect their homes and this move reduces the width of the nala.
-In addition, since the only two landfills in Karachi are far from the eastern city, lots of non-recyclable materials are thrown in to nalas.
+The damage of drains in Karachi, called nalas (such as Gujjar Nala) had been severe in recent years.
+Residents were buying solid waste and compacted it along nalas to protect their homes and this move reduced the width of the nala.
+In addition, since the only two landfills in Karachi at that time were far from the eastern city, lots of non-recyclable materials are thrown in to nalas.
 As the development plan of Karachi was not implemented, the pressure of insufficient space for commercial activities forced the government to build bazaars over the nalas.

 Vast Population Increase and Lack of Development in Sewers

-As the population of Karachi increases and the city expands, the construction of various sectors is becoming far away from the gutter garden, which is one part of Karachi's sewage system.
-A planned sewage treatment plant was never built.
+As the population of Karachi increased and the city expanded, the construction of various sectors is became far away from the gutter garden, which is one part of Karachi's sewage system.
+A planned sewage treatment plant was never built for these new sectors.

 Real Estate Development

-Due to the large-scale real estate development, many natural drainage channels and water collection depressions have been dismantled in the hilly formations north of the city.
+Due to the large-scale real estate development, many natural drainage channels and water collection depressions had been dismantled in the hilly formations north of the city.
 When it rains, the south of the area is completely flooded.

 Serious Institutional Issues

-The central and provincial governments of Karachi are controlled by different political parties and their views cannot be unified, making it is struggled to solve the infrastructure problems of Karachi and even unable to get sufficient investment to deal with drainage trouble.
+The central and provincial governments of Karachi were controlled by different political parties and their views cannot be unified to solve the infrastructure problems of Karachi furthermore government even failed to get sufficient investment to deal with drainage trouble.